luso-torres/supersonic-flow/README.md

 <img src="https://github.com/user-attachments/assets/0145468f-e8dd-4951-9245-f5481b8f3089" alt="Diffuser Geometry" width="800" height="400">

 ## Nozzles
-In this work, two geometries of nozzles were investigated, being the first a conical-shaped nozzle, and in the second case a bell-shaped nozzle.
+In this part, two geometries of nozzles were investigated, being the first a conical-shaped nozzle, and in the second case a bell-shaped nozzle with dimensions derived from the analytical part.

 ### Conical-shaped